-Sex is, then, pushed outside of the context of marriage and family and children, which means marriage becomes something thought to be unnecessary, restrictive and burdensome.
+Sex is, then, pushed outside of the context of marriage and family and children, which means marriage becomes something thought to be unnecessary, restrictive, and burdensome.
 It gets in the way of sex.
 Also, if sex is purely for pleasure, and pregnancy is perceived as unpleasurable, then children are seen as foreign to the sexual union of man and woman as if sex and children can’t go together.
-Pleasure becomes the god; the generation of new life becomes the demon; artificial birth control becomes the strategy.
+Pleasure becomes the god; the generation of new life becomes the demon; artificial birth control becomes the savior.

 Relativists will pose this question: “What’s the big deal?”
 That is, why is marriage so important?
 It is important because the marital union of one man and one woman is the God-authored institution through which children are born and families, which are the “original cell of social life” (CCC 2207), are built and nourished.
 The “authority, stability, and life of relationships within the family constitute the foundations for freedom, security, and fraternity within society” (Ibid.).

 Marriage is not only needed, it is integral to the future health of humanity.
-No marriage between man and woman equals no stable atmosphere in which children are born and families are nourished.
+No marriage between man and woman equals no stable atmosphere in which children are born and families are raised and nourished.
 The result is the collapse of society.
 This is indeed what we are witnessing in the U.S.

 What is the solution?
 Although the question is complex, we must first begin with Jesus Christ.
 In opening our hearts to Jesus and entering into a dynamic, self-giving relationship with him, we are changed, transformed by his Spirit.
 We notice that truth becomes something important to us, something by which we desire to live.
 We become a people of God who live the language of truth.